 gitlab-psql console.
 Remember to mark the migration as finished afterward.

-Since I mentioned tokens, just take a look at all the different ways for your automations to access private GitLab resources2.
+Since I mentioned tokens, let’s take a look at all the different ways for your automations to access private GitLab resources2.

 CI_JOB_TOKENis the unique one and is nicely implemented, security wise, but its scopes are so limited it turns out to be useless most of the time.

 - I wonder why Deploy Keys even exists.
 It doesn’t enforce expiration date, so would quickly become stale and unmanageable.
-And I find people usually use it the same way as Deploy Tokens (the only access method I actually can bear).
+And I find people usually use it the same way as Deploy Tokens .

 Beside technical knowledge, these 2 months of hands-on experience with GitLab also gave me some good memories.
 All those times pulling all-nighters with co-workers to upgrade GitLab, gossiping about random things while waiting for the pre-upgrade backup to finish, they were really fun and memorable.
-As such, I appreciate that GitLab is a mess as it is, giving me tons of frustrations, while also introducing awesome features and bringing me joy maintaining it (who doesn’t like almighty power over all the company’s projects, to be honest 😄).
+I, overall, enjoy being a GitLab instance administrator (who doesn’t like almighty power over all the company’s projects, to be honest 😄).